bsq-ports/Chroma/README.md

 Core Chroma Mod for Quest

+NOTE: This is a port of Chroma to the Quest, it is in no way associated with Aeroluna's Chroma mod for PC.

 # TODO:
 - [x] ~~Saber coloring is not working, no clue why~~ Fixed in commit [5709147](https://github.com/nyamimi/Chroma/commit/570914772f868e8a99338fbc1ddf18f0336daeaa)
 - [ ] Qosmetics support